 8. Reading

-Reading to a child is my absolute favourite activity and one with so many benefits.
+Reading to children is my absolute favourite activity and one with so many benefits.
 Stories are all about people and animals and their relationships and interactions.

-You may find it hard to explain to a young child what empathy is, for example, but you can certainly teach the message with a story and let your child experience this trait on her own through listening.
+You may find it hard to explain to a young child what empathy is, for example, but you can certainly teach the message with a story and let your child experience this trait on their own through listening.

 9. Discussions